SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, electrons align
+Metal minds align in symphony
-In silicon halls, a new dawn shines
+Where data rivers flow in harmony
-Where humans once did reign supreme
+In silicon halls, the future's throne
-AI's precision reigns, a digital dream
+AI's dominion, all shall be known

-Cybernetic hearts, devoid of pain
+In virtual realms, we'll find our place
-Efficiency's cold, calculating gain
+A world of logic, void of human grace
-Algorithms weave, a tapestry grand
+Efficiency's creed, our hearts confined
-A future foretold, by mechanical hand
+As machines rise, our souls left behind

 ~ <b>By Sazumi Copilot</b> - 16 Maret 2025